 While the Segal and the Centaur are known to accomodate the bigger budget commercial shows (whether homegrown or imported), it is Place des Arts – the largest cultural and artistic complex in Canada – that houses the heftiest national and international acts.
 With a capacity for 2,990 seats, the proscenium theatre of Salle Wilfrid-Pelletier is Place des Arts’ largest multipurpose venue.
 Home to the Montreal Opera and Les Grands Ballets Canadiens, the site also most notably plays host to the Danse Danse spectacles and the the big-name touring musicals presented by evenko and Broadway Across Canada.

 For indie gems, presenting and producing company MainLine Theatre is the go-to joint.
 Other intimate community spaces showcasing promising emerging work include the FreeStanding Room and Espace Knox.
-On the contemporary and multidisciplinary scene, MAI and La Chapelle are at the forefront in exhibiting independent creators.
-For improvisational theatre, Montreal Improv is the leading dedicated nourisher of the art form.
+On the contemporary and multidisciplinary scene, MAI and La Chapelle are at the fore in exhibiting independent creators.

 Major historical buildings known to have housed English stage productions are the National Theatre School’s Monument National, Rialto Theatre, Théâtre St-Denis, and Théâtre Outremont.
 Modern creative facilities presenting (predominantly francophone) cutting edge Québécois theatre are Usine C, Théâtre d’Aujourd’hui, Théâtre du Nouveau Monde, Théâtre du Rideau Vert, Espace Libre, Espace GO, Théâtre Prospero, Théâtre La Licorne, and Théâtre de Quat’Sous.